 Of course, during all the turmoil, the one person you would normally go to for support, is the one that caused it in the first place.

-When your emotions are in survival-mode, it’s hard to know what steps to take to make it better because you need to heal ... not only for yourself, but for your little ones, especially if they had become attached to your partner.
+When your emotions are in survival-mode, it’s hard to know how to make it better because you need to heal ... not only for yourself, but for your little ones, especially if they had become attached to your partner.

 For this reason, making the right moves towards your recovery will help clear the emotional fog and give you the strength to power on through.